Wing IDE provides several different interfaces for searching your code. Which you use depends on your task.

 The Search in Files tool is the most powerful search option available in Wing IDE.
 It supports multi-file batch search of the disk, project, open editors, or other sets of files.
 It can also search using wildcards and can do regular expression based search/replace.

 Before worrying about the details, try a simple batch search on the example1.py file.
-Select Current File from the Look in selector on the search manager (these are the defaults).
+Select Current File from the Look in selector on the Search in Files tool.
 Then enter PrintAs into the search area.

 Wing will start searching immediately, restarting the search whenever you alter the search string or make other changes that affect the result set.
 When you are done, you should see results like those shown in the screen shot above.
 Click on the first result line to select it.
 This will also display example1.py with the corresponding search match highlighted.

-You can use the forward/backward arrows in the Search in Files manager to traverse your results.
+You can use the forward/backward arrows in the Search in Files tool to traverse your results.

 Next, change the Look in selector to All Files in Project and change your search string to HTML.
 This works the same way as searching a single file, but lists the results for all files in your project.
 You can also search all currently open files in this way.

-In many cases, searching is better constrained to a subset of files in your projects.
-For example, only Python files.
+In many cases, searching is more useful if constrained to a subset of files in your projects such as only Python files.
 This can be done with by selecting Python Files in the Filter selector.
-You can also define other file sets using the Create/Edit File Sets... item in the Filter Selector.
-This will display the File Sets preference:
+You can also define your own file filters using the Create/Edit Filters... item in the Filter selector.
+This will display the Files > File Types > File Filters preference:

 Wing can also search directly on disk.
 Try this by typing a directory path in the Look in area.
 Assuming you haven't changed the search string, this should search for HTML in all text files in that directory.

-You can alter the format of the result list with the Show Line Numbers item and Result File Name group in the Options Selector.
-The Option Selector contains various other search options as well.
+You can alter the format of the result list with the Show Line Numbers item and Result File Name group in the Options menu, which contains several other search options as well.

-Note that searching Project Files is usually faster than searching a directory structure because the set of files is precomputed.
+Note that searching Project Files is usually faster than searching a directory structure because the set of files is precomputed and thus the search only needs to look in the files and not spend time discovering them.

-When working with multiple files in the result set, Wing will by default open each changed file into an editor, whether or not it is already open.
+When working with multiple files in the result set, Wing opens each changed file into an editor, whether or not it is already open.
 This allows you to undo changes by not saving files or by issuing Undo within each editor.

 Note that even when operating directly on disk, Wing will replace changes in already-open editors only within the IDE.
 This avoids creating two versions of a file if there are already edits in the IDE's copy.
-We recommend closing all editors when working in Replace Operates on Disk mode, or select Save All from the file menu immediately after each replace operation.
-This avoids losing parts of a replace, which might lead to inconsistent application of the replace operation to the files in your source base.
+We recommend selecting Save All from the file menu immediately after each replace operation.
+This avoids losing parts of a replace, resulting in inconsistent application of a replace operation to the files in your source base.